isabellacgmsa/Run2biz_Javascript_test/README.md

 Example: 334478 is valid (all repeated digits are exactly two digits long).

 ### Usage
+1. Clone this repository or download the source code.
-Open the index.html file in a web browser.
+2. Open the index.html file in a web browser.
-Enter the desired start and end values in the form.
+3. Enter the desired start and end values in the form.
-Click the "Count Passwords" button.
+4. Click the "Count Passwords" button.
-The number of valid passwords (Part 1 and Part 2) will be displayed below the form.
+5. The number of valid passwords (Part 1 and Part 2) will be displayed below the form.

 ## Question 2 - Address Finding App